Nguyendat-bit/VieTokenizer/README.md

 # VieTokenizer

-This is a new package that supports Vietnamese word segmentation based on deep learning methods.
-The model architecture we use is a simple bi-lstm network trained on a pre-labeled dataset.
-For example, the training set: "Tôi tên là Nguyễn Tiến Đạt" and the test set: "Tôi tên là Nguyễn_Tiến_Đạt".
+This model architecture that we use is a simple bi-lstm network trained by unsupervised learning on a large pre-segmented dataset.
 The model will predict if serial word is 1 and non-serial is 0, for example, "Tôi tên là Nguyễn Tiến Đạt" will be equivalent to a sequence of numbers with both zero and one being [0, 0, 0, 0, 1, 1].

 ## Installation 🎉
 - This repository is tested on python 3.7+ and Tensorflow 2.8+